William (1811 Blythe ship)

 William (or Williams) was launched at Blyth in 1811.
 In 1818, a letter of marque captured her, but she was then released.
-In October 1819, she fortuitously discovered the South Shetland Islands while on a voyage from Buenos Aires to Valparaiso.
+In October 1819, she fortuitously discovered the South Shetland Islands while on a voyage from Buenos Aires to Valparaíso.
 She was last listed in 1829.

 Career

 In 1811, William Smith became part owner of William; she first appeared in Lloyd's Register (LR) in 1811.